simula/european-cloud-cover/README.md

 # ECC
 Repository for reading the dataset European Cloud Cover (ECC).
 Available at https://datasets.simula.no/ecc-dataset/.
+The repositoriy also contains necessary code and examples if you wish to regridd you own cloud cover.

 ## Examples
 * Read_ECC.ipynb - Notebook for reading the dataset into a pandas dataframe.